 We all romanticize about that dusty aged bottle of wine stored deep in our wine cellar, however not all wine ages well.
-In fact, most wines today are best enjoyed immediately with a shelf life of only 2 to 5 years.
-Wine can actually start to deteriorate if held too long and lose many of the qualities that made it so enjoyable.
+Most wines today are best enjoyed immediately with a shelf life of only 2 to 5 years.
+Wine can start to deteriorate if held too long and lose many of the qualities that made it so enjoyable.
+So, does Wine Improve with Age?

 A wine made to be opened immediately, as 95% of wines are today, will lose its fruit character and brightness if it’s cellared it too long.
 Wines made to age, such as heavy reds, can be unpleasant to drink young because of relatively high levels of acid and tannin.